streetsidesoftware/vscode-spell-checker/client/README.md

 ### 0.12.0
 * Greatly reduce the amount of time it takes to load this extension
+* Add the ability to change the time delay for checking document changes.
+See Issue #28.

 ### 0.11.5
 * Add Python support -- Special Thanks to @wheerd